Dynamic Dual Buffer with Divide-and-Conquer Strategy for Online Continual Learning: Experiments

-\textbf{DAC parameters.} As DAC has two hyperparameters, $K$ and $depth$, we set $K$ from 3 to 5 and $depth$ from 2 to 4 for each proportion of long-term memory size.
-We run the hyperparameter experiments using the proposed ODEDM on the CIFAR10 and DER\texttt{++}refresh as the training model to compare the performance of DAC.
-The optimal hyperparameters corresponding to each proportion of long-term memory size are presented in \cref{tab:proportion} from the SM in \cref{sec:appendix-b}.
-Accordingly, for buffer sizes of 200 and 500, we adopt $(K = 3,\ \textit{depth} = 4)$ for the 25\% setting, $(K = 3,\ \textit{depth} = 2)$ for 50\%, and $(K = 5,\ \textit{depth} = 3)$ for 75\%.
-For a buffer size of 5120, we consistently apply $(K = 5, \textit{depth} = 3)$ across the 25\%, 50\%, and 75\% settings to maintain computational efficiency.
+\textbf{DAC parameters.} DAC has two hyperparameters, $K$ and $depth$, set in ranges $K\in[3,5]$ and $depth\in[2,4]$ for each long-term memory proportions $\rho = 25\%, 50\%, 75\%$.
+We tune them using ODEDM on CIFAR10 with DER\texttt{++}refresh.
+Hyperparameter analysis is detailed in \Cref{tab:proportion} in \Cref{sec:additional_results}.
+The optimal values are: for buffer sizes 200 and 500 $(K=3,\ depth=4)$ at 25\%, $(K=3,\ depth=2)$ at 50\%, and $(K=5,\ depth=3)$ at 75\%; for buffer size 5120 $(K=5,\ depth=3)$ across all settings for efficiency.

-\textbf{Ablation.} For the ablation study, we use DER\texttt{++}refresh as the baseline model, 200 as the buffer size, and CIFAR10 as the dataset under the standard setting.
-First, we consider the following settings for dynamic dual buffer~: (1) Mixup; (2) ODEDM without DAC; (3) ODEDM with DAC.
-The Mixup method is a vanilla implementation for ODEDM to select the prototypes for the long-term memory buffer by averaging samples from each cluster.
-Additionally, we use L1, L2, Maximum Mean Discrepancy (MMD) \cite{DBLP:journals/corr/abs-0805-2368}, and Sinkhorn distances as the distance metric in ODEDM and DAC to compare differences.
-We use Radial Basis Function (RBF) kernel \cite{10.1145/130385.130401} for the MMD distance.
+\textbf{Ablation.} DER\texttt{++}refresh on CIFAR10 with a buffer size of 200 is evaluated under three configurations: (1) mixup, which averages samples within each cluster to form prototypes and serves as the vanilla baseline of ODEDM; (2) ODEDM without DAC; and (3) ODEDM with DAC.
+Also, we compare different distance metrics used in ODEDM, including L1, L2, Maximum Mean Discrepancy (MMD) with the RBF kernel \cite{DBLP:journals/corr/abs-0805-2368,10.1145/130385.130401}, and Sinkhorn distances.